Brian-R-Lloyd/Code-Challenge-12G-Interactive/README.md

 Here is my solution to your Code Challenge.

-Tested in ie10, Firefox, Chrome and Safari.
+I have sucessfully Tested in ie10, Firefox and Chrome.

-I have found an issue with Safari and setting the “animation-play-state” to pause causing the page to reload.
+I have found an issue with Safari.
+Setting the “animation-play-state” to pause causes the page to reload.
 I did find reference to this problem here:

 http://stackoverflow.com/questions/14156523/safari-refreshes-the-page-on-setting-animation-play-state-to-paused